Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V
 - **Duration**: Instantaneous
-You infuse a living creature’s skeleton with necrotic energies, attempting to reanimate it.
+You infuse a living creature's skeleton with necrotic energies, attempting to reanimate it.
 One creature you can see within range must make a CON Save.
 On a failure, the target has its skeleton rattle within its flesh, taking 6d6 points of Bludgeoning damage and being dragged up to 2 *(3m)* in a direction of your choice on a failure.
 On a successful Save, a target takes half as much damage.
 A living creature with 0 Hit Points that fails this Save dies.
-At the beginning of its following turn, the creature’s skeleton tears itself out of the creature’s body, acting on the creature’s initiative, and is hostile to all living creatures.
+At the beginning of its following turn, the creature's skeleton tears itself out of the creature's body, acting on the creature's initiative, and is hostile to all living creatures.
 - **Classes**: Cleric, Sorcerer, Warlock, Wizard *(Source: CS)*